Czech Republic

 Key requirements

-We model both a monthly income anchor (typical long-term residence means test for a single applicant) and a savings anchor sized to the MV long-term visa lump-sum pattern for a twelve-month horizon at the current existential-minimum basis — update CZK amounts whenever the government adjusts minima.
+We model monthly income (typical long-term residence test for one person) and savings sized to the MV twelve-month visa lump-sum at the current existential minimum.
+Update CZK figures when the government changes minima.

 - SavingsOften ~$5,400+